-Most millennials, most consumers actually, are so far removed from the world of life insurance that they have no idea what an actuary does, let alone understand the complex process and decisions that go into developing and pricing a life insurance product.
+Most millennials are so far removed from the world of life insurance that they have no idea what an actuary does, let alone understand the complex process and decisions that go into developing and pricing a life insurance product.
 This can make them unforgiving.
 The sheer length of time it can take to price a new life insurance policy makes it difficult to take advantage of the fast changing landscape that millennials inhabit.

 “But I don’t have any dependents.”

-The value of mobile phone insurance is clear to Millennials - if this device which plays a significant role in many aspects of their lives is lost or damaged, their mobile phone insurance can ensure it is replaced.
-But without such a tangible benefit from life insurance, many Millennials would struggle to see why they need to consider purchasing a policy at all - especially while young, healthy and dependent-free.
-Incredibly, a study by LIMRA also showed a significant misconception amongst Millennials about qualifying for life insurance, with a whopping 41% believing they would be ineligible.
-For the majority of Millennials, not only will they certainly qualify for a life insurance policy - but a 25 year old would pay around half the premiums a 45 year old would for the same amount of coverage.
+The value of mobile phone insurance is clear to millennials - if this device which plays a significant role in many aspects of their lives is lost or damaged, their mobile phone insurance can ensure it is replaced.
+But without such a tangible benefit from life insurance, many millennials would struggle to see why they need to consider purchasing a policy at all - especially while young, healthy and dependent-free.
+Incredibly, a study by LIMRA also showed a significant misconception amongst millennials about qualifying for life insurance, with a whopping 41 percent believing they would be ineligible.
+For the majority of millennials, not only will they certainly qualify for a life insurance policy - but a 25 year old would pay around half the premiums a 45 year old would for the same amount of coverage.

 “Mom and Dad have got it covered.”

 The other consideration that needs to be emphasized to millennials without dependents is whether their assets would cover the cost of a funeral and burial in the event of their early death, as a standard package can cost close to $10,000 and the responsibility would fall on their next of kin.